-Interim Room Relocation/Interim Contract Cancellation
+Interim Room Relocation/Interim Contract Cancellation or Termination

 Residential Life reserves the right to proceed with an interim housing reassignment, interim housing and dining services contract cancellation, or cancel a student's housing and dining contract in situations where their continued residency on campus may create a significant personal or community safety risk.
 In these situations, the student will be notified of the interim room reassignment or the interim room cancellation.
-Residential Life will work with University Police and the Office of Student Conduct and Integrity to resolve interim relocation/interim contract cancellation cases in a timely manner via the process outlined in the Code of Student Conduct.
-Students will be required to surrender their room key to their originally assigned room at the time of relocation/cancellation and will need to schedule an appointment during business hours with the central residential life office to retrieve belongings pending the outcome of the conduct proceedings.
+Residential Life will work with University Police and the Office of Student Support and Accountability to resolve interim relocation/interim contract cancellation cases in a timely manner via the process outlined in the Code of Student Conduct.
+Students will be required to surrender their room key to their originally assigned room at the time of relocation/cancellation and will need to schedule an appointment during business hours with the central Residential Life Office to retrieve belongings pending the outcome of the conduct proceedings.
+No refund of housing or food charges will be provided for the interim contract cancellation or termination period.